Adult Children of Narcissistic Parents

 The feelings of these children are never recognized—it is demonstrated over and over by the parents that their children’s feeling do not matter.
 These children never know where they stand with an unpredictable, unaccountable, and inconsistent parent.

 Since they have to find a way to shield their selves from these surprise attacks and have never had healthy coping skills modeled for them, they build dysfunctional walls inside as a way of coping and for protection.
-With no boundaries between their selves and their parents and no acknowledgement of their feelings, children do not learn how to process their emotions in a healthy way.
+With no boundaries between them and their parents and no acknowledgement of their feelings, children do not learn how to process their emotions in a healthy way.
 The assertion of feelings, rights, or thoughts can lead to much bigger problems for them—rejection, isolation, anger, and violence—so they learn to repress these things as a way to keep peace in the home.

 Children internalize and absorb whatever they are told by their parents.
 If they are told that they are at fault, they believe that they are at fault.
 If they constantly receive messages that they are not good enough, that they are stupid, or that they are bad, these things become their truths and define them for the rest of their lives.